 Our Getting Started guide gets you up, running and debugging a "Hello world" Service Worker in Chrome.
 If you are stuck the FAQ may have the answer you need.

-First cut of Service Worker in Chrome M40:
+Service Worker shipped in Chrome 40.

 Is Service Worker Ready? tracks the implementation status of Service Worker at a fine-grained, feature-by-feature level in many popular browsers.

 Go to http://crbug.com/new and include "Service Worker" in the summary.
 You should get a response from an engineer in about one week.

 If the browser crashed while you were doing Service Worker development, go to chrome://crashes and cut and paste the Crash ID into the bug report.
 This kind of bug report is very valuable to us.
 (If you do not see crashes in chrome://crashes it may be because you chose not to send usage statistics and crash reports to Google.
 You can change this option in chrome://settings .)

 To give feedback about Service Worker that is not specific to Chromium, use W3C's public-webapps mailing list.
 Use the spec issue tracker to file bugs against the Service Worker spec.

 For important announcements and technical discussion about Service Worker, join us at firstname.lastname@example.org.

 ...interested web developers are welcome to poke around too!